helloanh/JHU-CourseWork/EN605-SoftwareEng/2017.3/instructor-topic-dashboard.rst

 Testing
 =======

+Unit Testing: Use the built-in Django 'unittest tool <https://docs.python.org/3/library/unittest.html#module-unittest>'_. and 'testclient tool <https://docs.djangoproject.com/en/dev/topics/testing/tools/>'_. to test POST and GET requests in a mock browser, particularly on testing requests with for RESTful endpoints on a the dashboard templates.

+Intergration Testing:

 What is the test plan?
 That is, how will this change be tested?
 Are there specific test cases to guard against expected faults?